110 film gained popularity quickly because of it’s small size and easy to load film cartridges.

 Although the format is commonly associated with print film, Kodak also produced Kodachrome 110 slide film until 1982.

-Lomography reintroduced slide film for 110 with their Peacock 200 ASA model.
-However, since not all 110 cameras have a settable ASA dial (low or high, depending on presence of a notch in the cassette), a ND filter has to be used over the lens or the exposure compensation dial has to be used where available.
+Lomography re-introduced slide film for 110 with their Peacock 200 ASA model.
+However, since not all 110 cameras have a settable ASA dial (low or high, depending on presence of a notch in the cassette), an ND filter has to be used over the lens or the exposure compensation dial has to be used where available.
 Otherwise, over-exposure by a factor of x2 will result, leading to over-exposed images.
 Their other films include the B&W ORCA with 110 emulsion for monochrome shots and Lobster Redscale 110 film the creates images with a golden glow.